scottgruenewald/sign_in_app/README.md

 	connection_name="your_connection_name"
 	secret_key="your_secret_key"

 	#Instructs which sites to look at.
+You will need to specify this.
 	site_ids=[]

 	#Instructs which user groups to look at.
+You will need to specify this.
 	group_ids=[]